Notes Directory

 - Mechanistic constraints make Popperian KB recommendations actionable (note) — Bounded context and underspecification don't just permit conjecture-and-refutation — they require it; derives three concrete practices (falsifier blocks, contradiction-first connection, rejected-interpretation capture) from KB mechanics.

-- Methodology enforcement is stabilisation (note) — Instructions, skills, hooks, and scripts form a stabilisation gradient for methodology — from underspecified and indeterministic (LLM interprets and may not follow) to fully deterministic (code always runs), with hooks occupying a middle ground of deterministic triggers with indeterministic responses
+- Methodology enforcement is constraining (note) — Instructions, skills, hooks, and scripts form a constraining gradient for methodology — from underspecified and indeterministic (LLM interprets and may not follow) to fully deterministic (code always runs), with hooks occupying a middle ground of deterministic triggers with indeterministic responses

 - Notes need quality scores to scale curation (note) — As the KB grows, /connect will retrieve too many candidates — note quality scores (status, type, inbound links, recency, link strength) filter candidates and prioritise what's worth connecting